 Many students have interests outside of big law and if you’re one of those students, chances are that employers care more about factors outside of GPA than you might think.
 If you’re looking to pursue a career as a prosecutor, for instance, any prosecutor’s office wants to see that you have skills their entry-level attorneys need such as client interviewing, deposition, and trial skills.

 Doing an externship in a prosecutor’s office, loading up on skills based courses, and participating in FPAC will make you a strong candidate for a career in prosecution even when your grades are not where you wish they were.
 The same is true for other non big law paths.
 If you don’t believe me, read this blog post about a recent NDLS grad who was really unhappy with her first semester grades and now has a job that she loves.
+(Or this blog post about an NDLS grad who did poorly his first semester and is now a federal prosecutor.)

 If you have no idea what you want to do, come talk to the CDO.
 We have self-assessments and tools to guide you.